Most Fed policy makers see change to balance sheet policy later this year

 What they all agreed on was that shrinking the balance sheet should be gradual and predictable and nearly all said that any altering of the policy “should be communicated...well in advance of an actual change.”

-Earlier this week, New York Fed President William Dudley said that taking steps to normalize the balance sheet would tighten financial conditions and could affect the pace of rate rises.
+New York Fed President William Dudley recently said that taking steps to normalize the balance sheet would tighten financial conditions and could affect the pace of rate rises.

 Prior to the minutes Wall Street banks expected no changes to the balance sheet policy until mid-2018, the latest poll by the New York Fed showed.

-Elsewhere in the minutes policy makers appeared to see upside risks to the economy while there was still disagreement on how close the Fed was to meeting its 2 per cent inflation goal this year.
-In its March policy statement, the Fed said that its inflation target was “symmetric,” indicating it could tolerate price rises temporarily overshooting its 2 per cent target rate.
+Elsewhere in the minutes policymakers appeared to see upside risks to the economy while there was still disagreement on how close the Fed was to meeting its 2 percent inflation goal this year.

+In its March policy statement, the Fed said that its inflation target was “symmetric,” indicating it could tolerate price rises temporarily overshooting its 2 percent target rate.

 Along with the minutes, the central bank for the first time also published a set of so-called “fan charts” to show the extent of uncertainty around their quarterly economic forecasts.
-Uncertainty around them was substantial, the Fed said.
-The Fed’s next policy meeting is scheduled for May 2-3 while investors currently expect another rate rise in June.Report Typo/Error